 When it’s time for midterms or final exams, students may want to watch as many lectures as they’re able in their study time.
 Working your way through a full semester or even half a semester of lectures is challenging at a normal pace, but much more manageable when sped up using variable speed playback.

 Students that are using lecture captures without brick-and-mortar classroom time may find it helpful to be able to slow down playback during challenging lectures.
 This can offer additional time for understanding and mastery, particularly of technical terminology.
-The same strategy is effective for students who are catching up from a missed class.
+The same strategy is effective for students who are catching up on a missed class.

 English Language Learners

-English language learners are frequently able to master material and understand lectures much more effectively when they can slow down playback.
+English language learners are frequently able to master the material and understand lectures much more effectively when they can slow down playback.
 Reduced speed means slower speech and improved comprehension for these learners.